 The abandoned Hotel Charlevoix was one of downtown Detroit's less-expensive hotels when it opened in 1905.
 After conversions into apartments and then commercial space, the building closed sometime in the 1980's.

-Twinned with the nearby vacant Park Avenue Building and the occupied Park Apartments, the Charlevoix is on the edge of Grand Circus Park.
-It is currently downtown Detroit's oldest standing hotel, though its future is doubtful.
+Twinned with the nearby vacant Park Avenue Building and the occupied Park Apartments, the Charlevoix was on the edge of Grand Circus Park.
 A series of recent fires caused by homeless people trying to keep warm did little damage to the building, but did nothing to help its chances of rennovation.
-The stairwells of the first five floors have been knocked out to discourage scrapping, making it difficult to get around.
+The stairwells of the first five floors were knocked out to discourage scrapping, making it difficult to get around.